ibm-cloud-docs/vpc/block_storage_is_profiles.md

 When you provision {{site.data.keyword.block_storage_is_short}} volumes by using the {{site.data.keyword.cloud_notm}} console, CLI, API, or Terraform you specify an IOPS profile that best meets your storage requirements.
 Profiles are generally available as three predefined IOPS levels or with custom IOPS.
 IOPS tiers provide reliable IOPS/GB performance for volumes up to 16,000 GB capacity.
 You can also specify a custom IOPS profile and define volume capacity and IOPS within a range.
 {: shortdesc}

-## Block storage profiles overview
+## Block Storage profiles overview
 {: #block-storage-profile-overview}

 When you create a Block Storage volume, you can select between custom and tiered-IOPS profiles.
 All these profiles are backed by solid-state drives (SSDs).
 The following table shows the available storage profiles.